Mosco-convergence of Cheeger energies on varying spaces satisfying curvature dimension conditions: Introduction

 Starting from \cite{AmbrosioHonda17}, stability properties up to codimension one have been established, leading to significant advances in the understanding of the codimension-one structure of spaces with Ricci lower bounds \cite{AmbrosioBrueSemola19,BruPasSem19,BruPasSem21-constantcodimension}.
 These results have also proved effective in addressing isoperimetric problems on noncompact manifolds \cite{AntonelliBrueFogagnoloPozzetta22,AntonelliPasqualettoPozzettaSemola25}.
 We refer to \cite{Pozzetta23} for an overview.

 In this manuscript, we study first-order stability properties of spaces satisfying the curvature dimension condition $\CD(K,N)$ of \cite{Lott-Villani09} and \cite{Sturm06I,Sturm06II} or the measure contraction property $\mcp(K,N)$ of \cite{Ohta07} and \cite{Sturm06II} both requiring, for some $K\in\R,N\in [1,\infty)$, a metric measure space $\Xdm$ to have Ricci curvature bounded below by $K$ and dimension bounded above by $N$, in a synthetic sense.
-The underlying relevant notion of convergence will be that of pointed measure Gromov Hausdorff convergence (pmGH for short), under which these conditions are known to be stable \cite{Gromov07,Sturm06I,Sturm06II,Lott-Villani09,Ohta07,GMS15}.
+The underlying relevant notion of convergence will be that of pointed measured Gromov convergence (pmG), under which these conditions are known to be stable \cite{Gromov07,Sturm06I,Sturm06II,Lott-Villani09,Ohta07,GMS15}.
 Here we adopt the so-called extrinsic approach \cite{GMS15}, which was studied in connection with previous notions of convergence.

-Our main goal is to investigate the stability of the nonsmooth Sobolev and BV calculus along sequences of pmGH-converging spaces.
+Our main goal is to investigate the stability of the nonsmooth Sobolev and BV calculus along sequences of pmG-converging spaces.
 Recall that for a metric measure space $\Xdm$ and $f\in L^p(\mm)$, the membership $f\in W^{1,p}(\X)$ is characterized by the finiteness of the $p$-Cheeger energy $\rmCh_p(f)$, obtained via relaxation from Lipschitz functions.
 Similarly, for $f\in L^1(\mm)$, the property $f\in BV(\X)$ is defined by the finiteness of the total variation $|\dD f|(\X)$ (see Section \ref{sec:prelim} for details and references).
-Consider a sequence of pointed metric measure spaces $\Xdmxn$ that is pmGH-converging to $\Xdmxinf$ (see Definition \ref{def:pmGH}), which we shortly write
+Consider a sequence of pointed metric measure spaces $\Xdmxn$ that is pmG-converging to $\Xdmxinf$ (see Definition \ref{def:pmGH}), which we shortly write